-Rabies is a viral disease that affects warm-blooded animals, such as dogs, cats, skunks, foxes, raccoons, bats, etc. The virus is spread when saliva containing rabies virus is introduced into an opening in the skin, usually by the bite (or possibly scratch) of a rabid animal.
-You can also get rabies if the saliva from a rabid animal contacts any open wounds or the mucous membranes of your eyes, nose, or mouth.
+Rabies is a viral disease that affects warm-blooded animals (such as a dog, cat, skunk, fox, raccoon, bat, etc.).
+The virus is spread when saliva containing rabies virus is introduced into an opening in the skin, usually by the bite (or possibly scratch) of a rabid animal.
+You can also get rabies if the saliva from a rabid animal contacts your mucous membranes or any open wounds.